.png?mask=1)

 Milwaukee Street Academy (MSA)

-The Tomah High School MSA is an alternative education program for at-risk youth designed to serve students age 17 to 21 who are not successful in the traditional school setting.
-The program will offer students the opportunity to earn a Tomah High School diploma in one to two semesters by utilizing the GED Option II.
-Students will prepare in a self-paced/self-directed manner in the areas of social studies, science, reading, writing, math, civics, and health for the HSED tests while they work on employability skills, life skills, financial literacy, and civic responsibility.
-Additionally, students will be required to complete a minimum of 15 hours of community service each semester.
-Students will attend the program for half the day and work or volunteer for the other half day.
-The goal of the MSA is to help students successfully transition from school to work while earning a high school diploma.
-Note: At least a 9th grade reading ability is required for this option.
+Milwaukee Street Academy is an alternative education program that was developed to serve senior or super senior students, age 17 to 20, who are/were not successful in the traditional school setting.
+MSA offers students the opportunity to earn a Tomah High School Diploma in one to two semesters by utilizing the GED Option II requirements.
+Those requirements include completing a portfolio (which focuses on life after high school), GED testing (based on current credits earned), 380 hours of work completion, and 30 hours of community service.
+Students will attend the program for half the day, and work or volunteer for the other half day.
+The goal of the Milwaukee Street Academy is to help students successfully transition from school to work, the military, or college while earning a high school diploma.

 DECISIONS